 “Had he not given us some sign, we would not have known what was going on.
 And who knows how far they would have taken it,” Amy said.

 The Padavanas immediately took action.
-Mitchal now attends a different school, and uses a different bus company to get to school.
+Mitchal now attends a different school, and uses a different bus company to get to school, called First Student.

-They are also suing Kaneland Unit School District 302 and Illinois Central School Bus.
+The Padavanas are suing Kaneland Unit School District 302 and Illinois Central School Bus.

 The Padavanas’ lawyers disagree.
-They say that school transportaiton doesn’t provide a “reasonable expectation” of privacy, so they did nothing wrong.
+They say that school transportation doesn’t provide a “reasonable expectation” of privacy, so they did nothing wrong.